Running batch inference

 Note: This method is ideal for monitoring long-running jobs interactively.
 For programmatic use cases where you don’t want live progress updates, use the simpler

-await_job_completion()
+await_job_completion() instead.

 Await Job Completion